BIDBhargavipappuri/ETL_Using_Python/README.md

 • In real time I used Apache Airflow to schedule the python code to run every day and make the power BI report updated .

 • Its a very good experience developing python code using copilot- code assistant, I was not able to do this all in 1 day, but took some time to learn how this access works, creating subscriptions,adding my team members.
-I did multiple changes in the python code using copiiot to acheive expected reuslt, did changes  yml file used .
+• I did multiple changes/refinements in the python code using copiiot , multiple times to acheive expected reuslt, did changes  YAML  file used to configure apache spark.